 b.
 Submission of Invoice.
 All Vendor invoices must be submitted to Customer within ninety (90) days of the close of the applicable month in which Products were shipped to Customer.
 Customer shall have no obligation to pay for invoices submitted beyond this ninety (90) day period.
 If Vendor is unable to meet the e-commerce provisions of Section 6 below, invoices will be mailed to Customer at its address as reflected on the Order.

 c.
 Payment.
 All invoices shall include a reference to Customer’s applicable Order number.
-Customer shall make payment net forty-five (45) days of the date of receipt of Vendor’s invoice.
+Customer shall make payment in accordance with agreed payment terms in the Purchase Order.
 Customer is taxable based on the shipment destination and all applicable local/state/country taxes are the responsibility of Customer.
 In those jurisdictions where Vendor collects local/state/country sales taxes, Vendor will add these taxes to the invoices and remit to the appropriate taxing authority.
 In those countries or states where Vendor collects sales tax, VAT or GST, Vendor will add the taxes to the invoice and remit to the appropriate taxing authority.
 In the event Vendor submits to Customer invoices at prices lower than those previously agreed to in the Order, then Customer’s sole responsibility shall be payment of the lesser of the invoice amount or the amount in the Order.
 Invoices shall be paid in the currency of the shipment destination (i.e. U.S. dollars for Products delivered to any U.S. destination and in the currency of the country of shipment destination for products delivered in countries outside the U.S.).
 Vendor acknowledges that reimbursement for any travel expenses will be subject to Customer’s then-current travel policy, and all expenses must be approved in advance, in writing, by Customer in order for Vendor to be entitled to reimbursement.

 6. Electronic Transmission of Documents.
 Vendor and Customer acknowledge the efficiency of automated ordering, invoicing and payment.
 Both parties desire to automate certain operations for purchase and sale transactions (“Transactions”) by transmitting and receiving documents electronically (hereinafter called “Documents”) in substitution for conventional paper-based documents, and the parties agree to do so at their own, individual expense.
 Examples of Documents which may be transmitted include: Vendor Bulletins; Catalogues; Orders; Acknowledgments; Modifications to Orders; Ship Notices; Invoices; Schedule Changes; and Change Orders.
 For example, Vendor agrees to accept Orders from Customer’s ERP system.
 Any signed Document transmitted through e-commerce shall constitute an “original” when printed from electronic files or records established and maintained in the normal course of business.
 The parties further agree not to contest the validity or enforceability of signed Documents under the provisions of any applicable law relating to whether certain agreements are to be in writing and signed by the party to be bound thereby.